-The conflicting parties explain their points of view from today’s perspective, as well as their motivations at the time
+The once conflicting parties explain their points of view from today’s perspective, as well as their motivations at the time.

 After the initial euphoria, the women’s group of Homosexual Action West Berlin (HAW) began to experience conflicts similar to those that had broken out in the Action Council for the Liberation of Women and the leftist groups: a mistrust of go-ahead practice and a constant need for theoretical confirmation, in search of the (one) true path.